pcasteran/color-it/README.md

         Enable the debug logs
   -impl string
-        Name of the algorithm implementation to execute (default "deep-search") -timeout int
+        Name of the algorithm implementation to execute (default "deep-search") -output string
+        File path in which to write the solution found -timeout int
         Timeout in seconds of the execution (default 115)
 ```